 Such information would prove extremely useful information for persons involved in criminality as they would be able to plan and conduct their activities to avoid detection.
-It would confirm the number and makeup of units and vehicles available in a specific area, which would allow those intent on wrong doing to judge the police response time to a variety of incidents.
+It would confirm the number of vehicles available in a specific area, which would allow those intent on wrong doing to judge the police response time to a variety of incidents.
 In turn this would prejudice substantially the ability for our officers to prevent and detect crime and apprehend or prosecute offenders.